Hierarchical proximal Galerkin: a fast $hp$-FEM solver for variational problems with pointwise inequality constraints: Hierarchical -FEM basis

 We take the opportunity to introduce a discontinuous basis consisting of Legendre spectral Galerkin polynomials \cite{shen1994}.
 This basis will later be used in the stabilization term for gradient-type constraints as well as to construct a preconditioner for the obstacle problem.
 Consider a one-dimensional reference cell $K=[-1,1]$.
 We define the spectral Galerkin polynomials, for $n \in \mathbb{N}_0$:

-Note that $Y_n(\pm 1) = 0$ for all $n \in \mathbb{N}_0$. \begin{remark} In fact each polynomial $Y_n$ is a rescaling of the shape function $W_n$ defined in \cref{eq:Wn}, i.e.~$Y_n(x) = c_nW_n(x)$ for some $c_n \in \mathbb{R}$.
+Note that $Y_n(\pm 1) = 0$ for all $n \in \mathbb{N}_0$.
+In fact each polynomial $Y_n$ is a rescaling of the shape function $W_n$ defined in \cref{eq:Wn}, i.e.~$Y_n(x) = c_nW_n(x)$ for some $c_n \in \mathbb{R}$.
 Nevertheless, we found that the numerical convergence of the linear system iterative solvers proposed later were often better when utilizing the rescaling rather than the shape functions directly.
-Hence we choose to keep the additional notation $Y_n$ for clarity on where a rescaling is used or not. \end{remark} For simplicity we assume that the same degree $p$ is used on each cell.
-Then, given a one-dimensional mesh $\mathcal{T}_h = \cup_{i=1}^m K_i$ we define the local cellwise basis
+Hence we choose to keep the additional notation $Y_n$ for clarity on where a rescaling is used or not.
+We denote the FEM basis consisting of these basis functions on each cell as $\Phi_{h, p}$.
+As before, the two- and three-dimensional basis is constructed via a tensor-product.